XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ### 0.70 Beta

--  Languages dor cre hdd packages now in RCO, so they are autodetected and so no need to install language packs
+-  Languages in core hdd0 packages now in RCO, so they are autodetected and so no need to install language packs
 -  New option for installing packages from mmCM pkg directory
 -  Many minor changes and bug corrections

 Know issues:
-- Download Manager: Homebrew is imcomplete
+- Download Manager: Homebrew is incomplete
 - Download Manager: PSN packages is not working
 - User data manager: VMC cause ps3 to freeze